SauravSewparsad/HTML-CSS-/README.md

 #Week 3
 Day 1: The whole of Monday the whole of capaciti ABSA did their presentations infront of the invidulators and other groups as well as demoing their websites.

 Day 2: For today we got a teams message saying that we need to learn unit 10-11 for into to HTML as well as starting into to CSS units 1-3.
-We will also be doing out second assessment this friday from units 5-9 with units 10-11.
+We will also be doing out second assessment this friday from units 5-9.
+The invidulators would also like us to touch on units 10-11 and to start HTML & CSS intermediate Units 1-3.

 # Summarry of Units